Do the Digit Insurance

 Explain it like I'm five

-There are three brothers in a family.
+There are three brothers in the family.
 The eldest brother has promised to take care of his two younger siblings.
 One day, the youngest brother breaks a toy that belongs to the middle brother.
 The middle brother starts crying, so the eldest brother gets him a new toy.
 But to be fair to everyone, he ensures that the youngest brother pays for it from his own pocket money.

 What just happened was ‘Subrogation’.